aimldlds/EA-hydrology-pipeline/README.md

 ## Overview

 This project implements a simple ETL data engineering pipeline that:

 - Connects to the UK Hydrological Data Explorer API
-- Retrieves the 10 most recent measurements for two parameters from the station:
+- Retrieves the 10 most recent measurements for two parameters from the station **HIPPER_PARK ROAD BRIDGE_E_202312**
-- HIPPER_PARK ROAD BRIDGE_E_202312
 - Transforms the data
 - Loads it into a file-based SQLite database
 - Stores the data using a simple star schema design
-- The project is designed to be run via a single command and follows data engineering best practices.
+- Is designed to run via a single command
+- Follows data engineering best practices

 ## Architecture
 - The pipeline follows a standard ETL pattern: